“We must insist that our politics works for all people in Europe”

 Rasmus06.jpg

 Rasmus Andresen, born 1986, has been a Member of the European Parliament since 2019 for the Greens/EFA Group.
-He became spokesperson of the German Green delegation in the European Parliament (Europagruppe Grüne) in December 2021.
+In the ninth legislative term, he was spokesperson of the German Green delegation in the European Parliament (Europagruppe Grüne) in December 2021.

 As a Member of the European Parliament, he campaigns for an ecological, climate-friendly EU.
 An EU that protects minorities and promotes an independent European digital policy.
-Rasmus is a Member and Greens/EFA coordinator at the European Parliament Committee on Budgets (BUDG) Budget Committee.
-He is also Substitute Member at the EP Committees on Industry, Research and Energy (ITRE) and on the Internal Market and Consumer Protection (IMCO), where he is responsible for digital issues such as artificial intelligence, digital infrastructure, the free Internet and start-ups.
+During the last term, Rasmus was a Member and Greens/EFA coordinator at the European Parliament Committee on Budgets (BUDG) Budget Committee.
+He was Substitute Member at the EP Committees on Industry, Research and Energy (ITRE) and on the Internal Market and Consumer Protection (IMCO), where he was responsible for digital issues such as artificial intelligence, digital infrastructure, the free Internet and start-ups.
 As a member of the LGBTI* intergroup, he campaigns for queer rights.

 Rasmus has been a member of Alliance 90/The Greens since 2001.
 In 2006, he became President of the Young German Greens in the federal state of Schleswig-Holstein.
 He was elected to the Landtag of Schleswig-Holstein in 2009, serving as Deputy Speaker between 2017 and 2019.
 He studied Communication and Administrative Science in Denmark.